-Section 74.2.
-Identity of the applicant concerning a claim on the ownership of an action
+Identity of the applicant concerning an action on the ownership of an action

 As you have understood, we did not know here whether the opposition could be sold and therefore we did not know who had the opportunity to introduce the action.

 The Grand Chamber proposes a pragmatic approach: even if the pleadings should not normally contain conditions (point 3.2.1 of the grounds), it is possible, in order to avoid any legal uncertainty, to lodge the appeal in the name of the person concerned. more likely (subjective interpretation, therefore ...) and, in the alternative, on behalf of another person, according to another possible interpretation.

 G3 / 04 - Intervention during appeal then withdrawal of appeal

 decision G3 / 04 was issued on August 22, 2005.